mlpack/mlpack/doc/tutorials/neighbor_search.md

 Internally, the `NeighborSearch` class keeps an instantiated `MetricType` class (which can be given in the constructor).
-This is useful for a metric like the Mahalanobis distance (`mlpack::metric::MahalanobisDistance`), which must store state (the covariance matrix).
+This is useful for a metric like the Mahalanobis distance (`MahalanobisDistance`), which must store state (the covariance matrix).
 Therefore, you can write a non-static MetricType class and use it seamlessly with `NeighborSearch`.

 For more information on the `MetricType` policy, see the [documentation for `MetricType`s](../developer/metrics.md).